yili-liu/assignment-java-2/README.md

-# Game of Apps Intern Interview
+# Game of Apps Development Intern Interview

 Thanks for your interest in the Game of Apps developer intern position!
 This repo contains a list of tasks for you to do, so we can get a gauge of your skill and passion for development.